Get Help Today(877) 648-4288

 How Is MDMA Use Disorder Treated?

 While some other addictions, like alcohol or Opioid addiction can be treated with the use of medication, there are no FDA-approved medications available to treat MDMA use disorder at this time.
-However, some physicians believe that the use of anti-depressants can help to combat negative feelings during detox.
+However, some physicians believe that the use of anti-depressants can help to improve chemicals in the brain responsible for a sense of well-being and combat negative feelings during detox.
 The most effective treatment for frequent users of Ecstasy is detox, followed by inpatient or outpatient treatment.

 Dedicating time to therapy, support groups, and talking with a sponsor can also help to keep someone sober.

-Detoxing from Ecstasy use can cause many psychological solutions, so it’s easy for someone struggling with substance abuse to feel alone or isolated during this time.
+Detoxing from Ecstasy use can cause many psychological symptoms, so it’s easy for someone struggling with substance abuse to feel alone or isolated during this time.
 Those symptoms may include:

 When detox is monitored by a medical professional, it ensures that these symptoms are handled professionally and quickly so those facing recovery do not have to suffer through the withdrawal period.